ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/compute/ipfailover.md

 				* `ipBlockIdSelector` (object)
 					* description: IPBlockIDSelector selects reference to a IPBlock to retrieve its nicId
 					* properties:
+						* `matchControllerRef` (boolean)
+							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 						* `matchLabels` (object)
 							* description: MatchLabels ensures an object with matching labels is selected.
+				* `index` (integer)
+					* description: Index is referring to the IP index retrieved from the IPBlock.
+Index is starting from 0.
+				* `ipBlockId` (string)
+					* description: NicID is the ID of the IPBlock on which the resource will be created.
+It needs to be provided via directly or via reference.
-						* `matchControllerRef` (boolean)
+					* format: uuid
-							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 			* required properties:
 				* `index`
 * `lanConfig` (object)
 	* description: LanConfig contains information about the lan resource on which the resource will be created
 	* properties:
-		* `lanId` (string)
-			* description: LanID is the ID of the Lan on which the resource will be created.
-It needs to be provided via directly or via reference.
 		* `lanIdRef` (object)
 			* description: LanIDRef references to a Lan to retrieve its ID
 			* properties: